collective/collective.plonefinder/README.txt

    Don't use it in a production site for now (this product is under developpement just for a specific usecase)

+   This work has been started by Christophe Bosse & Jean-mat Grimaldi in 2007.

    TODO :
    -----